 Suddenly I notice that we are being followed.
 As soon as I realize it is her, White D flips into the air followed by her pod.
 They put on a show for all the ferry patrons.
 We start clicking, chatting about being in the middle of the Lake.

-‘This is my home,’ White D heard what I was thinking.
+‘This is my home,’ White D knew what I was thinking.

 ‘I’ll be sad, too,’ click click click click, she agrees.
 She comes near enough to the boat for me to rub her nose.
 I swear she smiles at me, before swimming away and flipping twice in the air.

 The other boat patrons applaud the performance.
 Maybe I can get a job at Sea World.

 We go straight to the Montreux Casino where dress rehearsal for the Geneva show is already in progress.
 Queen is running through its set without the pyrotechnics.
 Brian May is still a no-show.
 Our Knobs guitarist Billy (and old Queen roadie) is really putting on a show in Brian’s place.
 Today he can at least pretend to be in Queen, before reverting to roadie duty.
 We run down and cheer on his guitar heroics.
 He already sees himself in Rock n Roll Heaven, the first roadie inductee.